Exposure to EMF and Ofcom’s role

 We have recently published an updated summary report (PDF, 745.0 KB) of measurements taken near 5G-enabled mobile base stations during 2020.

 Ofcom can also undertake measurements near mobile base stations in response to requests from schools, hospitals or members of the public, and we offer further information on this service.

-After considering all responses to this consultation, in our October 2020 statement, we made the policy decision to vary spectrum licences to formally require licensees to comply with the ICNIRP general public limits.
+After considering all responses to this consultation, in our October 2020 statement, we made the policy decision to vary spectrum licences to formally require licensees to comply with the general public EMF limits.

-We made this decision because there is in our view a risk that some spectrum users may not be fully aware of the ICNIRP Guidelines and may not be fully taking EMF emissions into account when installing, using or modifying radio equipment.
-We are also concerned that some spectrum users may not have appropriate processes in place to monitor the levels of EMF emissions and ensure compliance with the ICNIRP general public limits on an ongoing basis.
-We also noted that current regulatory regimes on EMF exposure do not formally require spectrum users to comply with the ICNIRP general public limits and do not put Ofcom in a position where we could take appropriate enforcement action in the event the limits are breached.
+We made this decision because there is in our view a risk that some spectrum users may not be fully aware of the general public EMF limits and may not be fully taking EMF emissions into account when installing, using or modifying radio equipment.
+We are also concerned that some spectrum users may not have appropriate processes in place to monitor the levels of EMF emissions and ensure compliance with the general public EMF limits on an ongoing basis.
+We also noted that current regulatory regimes on EMF exposure do not formally require spectrum users to comply with the general public EMF limits and do not put Ofcom in a position where we could take appropriate enforcement action in the event the limits are breached.

-Taking into account all further comments received, we made some further refinements to our proposed EMF condition and “Guidance on EMF Compliance and Enforcement.
-In February 2021, we published the final version of the EMF licence condition which we are using for the formal licence variation process and our “Guidance on EMF Compliance and Enforcement”.
+Taking into account all further comments received, we made some further refinements to our proposed EMF licence condition and “Guidance on EMF Compliance and Enforcement.
+In February 2021, we published a further version of the EMF licence condition which we used for the formal licence variation process and a revised version of our “Guidance on EMF Compliance and Enforcement”.

 You can read all our policy documents, along with other supporting documents and stakeholders' responses to our consultation proposals.